DFHack/dfhack/README.rst

 Options
 -------
-:all_biomes:        Change layer for all biomes on your map.
+:all_biomes:        Change selected layer for all biomes on your map.
                     Result may be undesirable since the same layer can AND WILL be on different z-levels for different biomes.
 Use the tool 'probe' to get an idea how layers and biomes are distributed on your map.
-:all_layers:        Change all layers on your map.
+:all_layers:        Change all layers on your map (only for the selected biome unless 'all_biomes' is added).
                     Candy mountain, anyone?
 Will make your map quite boring, but tidy.
 :force:             Allow changing stone to soil and vice versa. !!THIS CAN HAVE WEIRD EFFECTS, USE WITH CARE!!
                     Note that soil will not be magically replaced with stone.
 You will, however, get a stone floor after digging so it will allow the floor to be engraved.
                     Note that stone will not be magically replaced with soil.
 You will, however, get a soil floor after digging so it could be helpful for creating farm plots on maps with no soil.